Dean's Advisory Board

 Doyle Hayes is the President & CEO of dHayes Group.
 He has received multiple awards, including the GVSU Foundation Leadership Award in 1995 and Distinguished Alumnus of GVSU in 1991.
 Hayes also served as Superintendent of Manufacturing and Quality for General Motors before coming to Pyper Products Corporation.

 J.C.
 Huizenga is Chair of Huizenga Group.
-In 1995, Huizenga founded National Heritage Academies, an educational service provider, and has grown it from one school to a national leader, serving over 32,000 students in 53 schools across five states.
+In 1995, Huizenga founded National Heritage Academies, an educational service provider, and has grown it from one school to a national leader, serving over 57,000 students in 87 schools across nine states.

 Fred Keller is Chairman and CEO of Cascade Engineering, a leading provider of plastics solutions for the automotive, industrial, and solid waste industries.
 Keller founded the company in 1973, following an earlier career as metallurgist with Pratt & Whitney.
 He also serves as director of Meijer, Inc. and the W.K.
 Kellogg Foundation.